samuelpuliafito/newgrubstreet/content/north-carolina-bookstores.md

 +++
 ### North Carolina Bookstores

 North Carolina, along with Virginia and Texas, is home to the best bookstores in the Southeast.
-Asheville, despite its , has historically been home to an excellent used book trade.
+Asheville, despite its presence in the state as a tourist destination, has historically been home to an excellent used book trade.
 Other parts of the state, particularly, the Triangle (Raleigh-Durham-Chapel Hill) have also

 #### Mountains

-**Bagatelle Books**, Asheville - Highly recommended
+**Bagatelle Books**, Asheville - _Highest recommendation_

-Bagatelle is the spiritual successor to Chan Gordon's Captain's Bookshelf, which was one of the superlative used bookstores in the region for more than 40 years.
-Captain's was a beautiful retail store, suffused with excellent, cozy lighting and a surfeit of literary fiction, history, regional titles, and rare and hard-to-find titles.
+Bagatelle is the spiritual successor to Chan Gordon's Captain's Bookshelf, which was one of the best used bookstores in the region for more than 40 years.
+Captain's was a beautiful retail store, suffused with excellent, cozy lighting and a surfeit of literary fiction, history, regional interest, and rare and hard-to-find titles (e.g., first edition of _The Sound and the Fury_ for $15,000).

 Bagatelle, which opened in 2019, is

 **Downtown Books and News**, Asheville